wayneashleyberry/awesome-podcasts/readme.md

 * [Shop Talk](http://shoptalkshow.com/) - ShopTalk is a podcast about front end web design, development and UX.
 * [The Path to Performance](http://pathtoperf.com/) - A podcast for everyone dedicated to making websites faster.
 * [The Web Platform Podcast](http://www.thewebplatformpodcast.com/) - A weekly show that dives deep into all things web from the developers building the platform today.
-* [TTL Podcast](http://ttlpodcast.com/) - he TTL Podcast, hosted by Rebecca Murphey, features conversations with front-end developers at large organizations about how they do their jobs.
+* [TTL Podcast](http://ttlpodcast.com/) - The TTL Podcast, hosted by Rebecca Murphey, features conversations with front-end developers at large organizations about how they do their jobs.
 * [Web of Tomorrow](http://www.weboftomorrowpodcast.com/) - A podcast about JavaScript, web development, web design, and technology.

 ### License